hemzaz/nvidia-acceleration-on-ubuntu/README.md

 layout.css.devPixelsPerPx          1.135416667
 ```

 Firefox context-menus may not work in Wayland.
 Ensure the context-menu is working by right-clicking in the URL field.
-If the popup-menu is not sticking, then go to `about:config` and try decreasing or increasing the value (i.e. 1.0, 1.12, 1.25, 1.5, 2.0).
+If the popup-menu is not sticking, then try decreasing or increasing the value (i.e. 1.0, 1.12, 1.25, 1.5, 2.0).

 ```text
 layout.css.devPixelsPerPx          1.12